 Before you set foot at your campsite, it’s a good idea to know about rules and regulations and even knowing what the weather will be like during your stay.

-When it comes to your leftovers from your meals, have little baggies to repackage your food and making sure you bring plenty of garbage bags to help with the trash.
+When it comes to your leftovers from your meals, have little bag to repackage your food and making sure you bring plenty of garbage bags to help with the trash.
 By simply planning ahead, it can keep you from making careless decisions.

 #2.
-Travel and Camp on Durable Surfaces
+Travel & Camp On Durable Surfaces

 It’s important to set up your campsite on already established durable surfaces.
 That way you minimise damaging the vegetation.
 The same goes for when you’re hiking on a trail.
 Stick to the path where the ground has already been impacted.
 It’s also good to camp at least 200 feet away from lakes and streams.